darwiin/yaac-another-awesome-cv/README.md

 ## License

-Latex class file _awesome-source-cv.cls_ is published under the term of the [LPPL Version 1.3c](https://www.latex-project.org/lppl.txt).
+Latex class file _yaac-another-awesome-cv_ is published under the term of the [LPPL Version 1.3c](https://www.latex-project.org/lppl.txt).

 All content files are published under the term of the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).